Dreamy, creamy stovetop rice pudding. This is the best.

 For the Raisins and to Finish

-- While the rice pudding is cooking, zest an orange, if desired, and set aside to garnish.
-Heat the raisins, Grand Marnier or juice, cinnamon, and enough water to cover the raisins in a small saucepan.
+- While the rice pudding simmers, zest an orange, if desired, and set aside to garnish.
+Heat the raisins, Grand Marnier or orange juice, cinnamon, and enough water to cover the raisins in a small saucepan.
 Bring to a boil, then immediately remove from heat.
 Steep for about 15 minutes.
 Drain.

-- Whip the crème fraîche or sour cream to fluffy, soft peaks.
+- Whip the crème fraîche or sour cream to with a fork to lighten it into a smooth creamy texture.
 Gently fold into the rice pudding, along with 3/4 of the raisins.
 Chill until cool.